csbridge/turkey-21-website/templates/en/resources/sectionleader-faq.md

 - Stanford SLs will run all evening office hours.

 We are not expecting students to have to spend time working on the course outside of the scheduled blocks which is why this time is also titled “work”.
 If students don’t need individual help, they’ll just work on the projects on their own.
-Office hours are an opportunity for students to work on the assignments and if they need help, there will be SLs there in the Zoom who can help them.
-There will be a system for students to submit the code they need help with when they sign up for the office hours so that you can see their code and help them in a breakout room.
-There will be one or two SLs hosting the Zoom office hour session who will pair off SLs and students into breakout rooms for individual help.
+Office hours are an opportunity for students to work on the assignments and if they need help, there will be SLs there on Nooks who can help them.
+There will be a system for students to submit the code they need help with when they sign in for the office hours so that you can see their code and help them in a breakout room.
+One Section Leader will need to remain in the main room and put students into a breakout room with a Section Leader as they become available.

 ### What is the difference between **morning submit** and **evening submit**?

-Students will be submitting two projects per day - once for the project they've been working on in the morning (morning submit) and once in the evening for the project they've been working in the second half of the day (evening submit).
+Students will be submitting two assignments per day - once for the assignment they've been working on in the morning (morning submit) and once in the evening for the project they've been working in the second half of the day (evening submit).
 Submissions will be made directly to Ed.

-### Why is there a **free play** and a **dinner** block?
+### When is it **break time** for students and for Section Leaders?

-We wanted to make sure that it's clear to students when they will be working on CS Bridge activities and when they are not expected to be at their computer working on the program.
-Free play and dinner are unstructured time blocks with **NO CS Bridge activities**.
-Students should take a huge break during this time (step away from the computer and be kids).
+There will be **NO CS Bridge activities** for students between 11:30am - 1:00pm PT.
+Students should take a break during this time (step away from the computer and be kids and eat lunch).
+If a student doesn't come to Office Hours, then they can either take a break or work on the assignment on their own.
-We've blocked out time for dinner 5-7pm (CZ) and 6-8pm (TU) so that students, families, SLs can make sure to have dinner before the evening activities begin.
-Lunch isn't labeled in the schedule but it'd be after 12:30 (CZ) and after 1:30 (TU).
+Section Leaders will have a break during the Office Hour block they haven't been assigned to as well as before and after the SL team meeting and during lectures if you don't want to attend.

 ### What will happen in the **SL team meeting**?

-This meeting will be lead by the Lecturers and is a time for ALL SLs to meet (via Zoom) to share feedback and to focus on different aspects of the program.
+This meeting will be held everyday at 12pm and will be lead by the Lecturers and is a time for ALL SLs to meet (via Zoom) to share feedback and to focus on different aspects of the program.
 It is also an opportunity for SL training.

 ### What will **section** look like?

 Sections will be held in the evening (morning for Stanford) on Zoom.
-Every Section Leader will have their **own** section of about 8 students.
+Every Section Leader will have their **own** section of about 7-10 students.

 - You will be assigned a group of students